9 Amazing Destinations for Winter in Greece

 One of the top destinations for winter sports and December holidays in Greece is the mountainside village of Arachova.
 The picturesque, amphitheatrical town has narrow streets and a jaw-dropping view of the valley below.

 The village is full of warm coffee shops and restaurants to take the edge off the cold outside.
 However, don’t picture a rustic little traditional town.
-Arachova is one of the top destinations for boujie Greeks, so if that’s your jam, you will be surrounded by designer-wearing Athenians.
+Arachova is one of the top destinations for bougie Greeks, so if that’s your jam, you will be surrounded by designer-wearing Athenians.
+If you are looking for something more traditional, that’s coming up soon on the list.

 Arachova also has great ski slopes.
-Travelers who like winter sports head up here between December and March to ski and snowboard down the mountains.
+Travelers and locals who like winter sports, including skiing and snowboarding, head up here between December and March to go down the mountains.
+If you want to hit the slopes, you might be better off visiting later in the winter season, as December can be hit or miss when it comes to snowfall.

-If you also want to check out ancient sites, the famous Oracle of Delphi is only a 10-15 minute drive away, and open during the winter season.
+For those who want to check out ancient sites, the famous Oracle of Delphi is only a 10-15 minute drive away, and remains open during the winter season.
+Of all the destinations on this list, Arachova in winter may be pricier than others as wintertime is the high season.

 Driving Distance: 2 hours from Athens